 https://onlinelibrary.wiley.com/journal/14682435

-Categories and Labeling during the migration process
+Categories and Labelling During Migration

-Abstract
+ABSTRACT

-One of the key challenges posed by global migration today is the tension between categories and labels created by bureaucratic systems and the lived experiences of migrants.
-The basis of Israeli categories is the Law of Return, immigration laws which distinguishes between olim (Jewish immigrants), mehagrim (non-Jewish migrants), and refugees.
-Zera Beita Israel (ZBI), descendents of Ethiopian Jews who converted to Christianity in the nineteenth century, represent a challenge to this legal distinction.
-The ZBI journey of immigration to Israel from their villages, through transit camps, and absorption centers, took them through various environments where they were viewed differently, creating ever-changing definitions along the way.
-In this paper, which is based on an ethnographic study conducted at each of the various sites of the ZBI migration journey, I propose that the difficulties that bureaucratic systems face in categorizing this group created a unique immigration process: Throughout this process, the migrants move between categories, while the fluidity of their movement and daily life challenge the stability of bureaucratic definitions.
+A key challenge posed by global migration is the tension between bureaucratic categories and labels and the lived experiences of migrants.
+Israeli categories are based on the Law of Return— immigration laws that distinguish between olim (Jewish immigrants), mehagrim (non-Jewish migrants) and refugees.
+Zera Beita Israel (ZBI), descendants of Ethiopian Jews who converted to Christianity in the nineteenth century, challenge these legal distinctions.
+The ZBI were viewed distinctly at different points of their immigration journey to Israel—from their villages through transit camps and absorption centres—creating ever-changing definitions along the way.
+This paper, based on an ethnographic study conducted at the various sites of the ZBI migration journey, proposes that the difficulties faced by bureaucratic systems in categorizing this community created a unique immigration process, in which the fluidity of the migrants’ movement between categories and their daily lives challenge bureaucratic definitions.

-Key words: immigration, categorization, labeling, transit migration, Israel, Ethiopia
+Key words: immigration, categorization, labelling, transit migration, Israel, Ethiopia

-Categories and Labeling during the migration process

-Introduction
+INTRODUCTION

-I was sitting in a restaurant in the Dangela region of Ethiopia, when I struck up a conversation with Johannes, a local, educated 25-year-old.
+I was sitting in a restaurant in the Dangela region of Ethiopia when I struck up a conversation with Johannes, a local, educated 25-year-old.
 His family lived a Christian lifestyle in a nearby village.
-When I told him that I was from Israel, he told me he had ZBI roots, and that his brother Senbatho had immigrated to Israel five years earlier, in 2006, with his wife – also a ZBI – and their children.
-It turned out that I knew him, from the period he spent waiting in a transit camp in Gondar, and we had even met a few times in Israel.
+When I told him that I was from Israel, he told me he had ZBI roots and that his brother Senbatho had immigrated to Israel five years earlier, in 2006, with his wife—also a ZBI—and their children.
+It turned out that I knew him from the period he spent waiting in a transit camp in Gondar, and we had even met a few times in Israel.
 Senbatho had been through the process of conversion to Judaism, had received an Israeli ID card, and was defined as an Israeli citizen.
 His brother Johannes was an Ethiopian citizen and could not get to Israel.
-A year later I met Johannes again – this time in Israel.
+A year later, I met Johannes again—this time in Israel.
 He had entered the country illegally and had no documents, and the Israeli bureaucracy refused to recognize him as an oleh.
-Instead, he was classified as an asylum seeker (field work, 2011).
+Instead, he was classified as an asylum seeker. (fieldwork, 2011)

-The story of Johannes and Senbatho is not exceptional; my data contains many similar example that present the tension between categories and labels created by bureaucratic systems and the lived experiences of migrants.
-Here we have two brothers, both previously Ethiopian citizens, who are now in Israel – one labled a Jew and a citizen that belongs to the state, the other an illegal migrant- not desirable in the country.
-As this case makes abundantly clear, such bureachratic distinctions are often arbitrary.
+The story of Johannes and Senbatho is not exceptional; my data contain many similar examples that illustrate the tension between bureaucratic categories and the lived experiences of migrants.
+Here, we have two brothers, both previously Ethiopian citizens, who are now in Israel: one labelled a Jew and a citizen, and the other labelled an undesirable illegal migrant.
+As this case makes clear, such bureaucratic distinctions are often arbitrary.

-This article examines the complexity that arises between the categorization and labeling of immigrants by countries and organizations, as well as the experiences of immigrants in daily life during the immigration process.
-The malleability of categorization becomes ‘particularly explicit during migration’ (La Barbera, 2015); during the proceses of migration and in the structures of a new host country, migrants have to (re-) negotiate their identities within new categorizations, new social locations and in terms of new Others (La Barbera, 2015; Chryssochoou, 2004).
+This article examines the complexity of the categorization and labelling of immigrants by countries and organizations and the experiences of immigrants during the immigration process.
+The malleability of categorization becomes “particularly explicit during migration” (La Barbera, 2015).
+In this process and the structures of the host country, migrants have to (re-) negotiate their identities within new categorizations and new social locations and in terms of new Others (La Barbera, 2015; Chryssochoou, 2004).